akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### A whispered argument

 At the bedchamber, Beatrice could hear her parents talking, almost arguing in whispers.
 She couldn’t make out what they were speaking about.
-Goosie arrived and honked beside her and immediately the whispering stopped and her father came out.
+Goosie arrived and honked beside her and immediately the whispering stopped.
+Her father came out a few moments later.

 Harold studied her with a worried, preoccupied expression on his face.
 He opened his mouth as if to speak, then closed it again.
-For a moment he stood quite still, looking at her as if he were trying to memorise her face.
+For a moment he stood quite still, looking at her as if he were trying to fix in his mind how she looked at that moment.
 Then he left without a word.

 Beatrice stuck her head through the curtain and saw her mother lying there, thin and pale.
 Mother looked up with a smile and gestured to her to come over.
 So Beatrice went in and knelt on the rushes beside the bed.